gohugoio/hugo/content/en/templates/menu-templates.md

 ## Overview

-After [defining menu entries], use [menu variables and methods] to render a menu.
+After [defining menu entries], use [menu methods] to render a menu.

 Three factors determine how to render a menu: